Artificial Reef Society of British Columbia: Annapolis

 The project, which started in 2008 with the purchase of the Annapolis from the Canadian Government, almost immediately encountered some issues and sparked controversies.
 Financial issues, shifting federal regulations, emerging environmental concerns, and legal disputes led to extended timelines and increased costs.
 Most notable legal challenges posed by the group, Save Halkett Bay Marine Park Society temporarily halted the sinking, citing concerns over environmental hazards posed by the presence of Tributyltin chlorode (TBTs) in the ship's paint.
-However, the federal court ruled in favor of ARSBC, stating that the amount of TBTs remaining on the hull fell within allowable limits set by legislation.
+However, the federal court ruled in favour of ARSBC, stating that the amount of TBTs remaining on the hull fell within allowable limits set by legislation.